animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

-The SDG `ContinuousQueryListenerContainer` acts as an event (or message) listener container; it is used to receive the events from the registered CQs and invoke the POJOs that are injected into it.
+The Spring Data for GemFire `ContinuousQueryListenerContainer` acts as an event (or message) listener container; it is used to receive the events from the registered CQs and invoke the POJOs that are injected into it.
 The listener container is responsible for all threading of message reception and